-Some of the costs are taken directly from the survey results (network and insurance), while the cost for registration is taken directly from the VicRoads website (mid-point of the Melbourne metropolitan zone (high risk) and outer Melbourne metropolitan zone (medium risk)).
+Some of the costs are taken directly from the survey results (network and insurance), while the cost for registration is taken directly from the VicRoads website (mid-point of the Melbourne Metropolitan Zone (high risk) and outer Melbourne Metropolitan Zone (medium risk)).
 For the other costs, Honeycomb Strategy made further calculations using the survey results and publicly available information.
 We consider Honeycomb Strategy's estimates appropriate.
 We only made some adjustments to the estimate of fuel costs.
-These adjustments are explained in the following section.
+These adjustments are explained in the section 'Our adjustments to survey results' below.